-Christmas has almost come and gone and soon enough it’s going to be time to trade that Santa hat for a PAR-TAY hat and some noise makers.
+Christmas has come and gone and it’s time to trade that Santa hat for a PAR-TAY hat and some noise makers.
 I am talking New Year’s Eve!

-Although some form of a rendition of the “Elaine dace” it bound to happen while you party the end of 2013 away, you can be comforted by these cheesy little crackers.
+New Year’s Eve parties are all about small bites, nibbles, cocktails and bubbly.
+It’s also about unknowingly doing your best “Elaine dance” and praying that everyones phone suddenly doesn’t work.
+Although a rendition of the “Elaine dace” it bound to happen while you party the end of 2014 away, you can be comforted by these little cheese crackers.
 They are a perfect fit for any New Year’s Eve party or cheese board.
-But, you don’t need a special occasion to enjoy these little crackers.
+But, you don’t need a special occasion to enjoy these cheese crackers.
 They are great year round for any occasion, especially a snacking occasion.

-I’d seen many recipes for cheese crackers, but I thought how awesome would it be to add some apple and rosemary to the crackers.
+I’ve seen many recipes for cheese crackers, but I thought it would be awesome to add some apple and rosemary to the crackers.
 Apple and cheddar are an awesome and classic combination.
 Common sense says it has to be good.
 And, common sense was right!